 But if you have an e-commerce store and like the sound of a specialized service, read on.
-I put Omnisend through its paces testing it out on a 14-day free trial, which gave me access to all its features.
+I put Omnisend through its paces testing it out on its cheapest paid plan.
 This is what I found out.

 Everything You Need, Plus Some Impressive Pro-Quality Extras

 Omnisend is a solid choice when it comes to core email marketing features.
 It covers all the basics – sign up forms, simple segmentation and list management options, A/B testing, flexible automation workflows, and a drag-and-drop email editor for creating campaigns.